ranzhao1/IBE/README.txt

 (2)Extract:The receiver extracts the corresponding private key from the PKG.
 (3)Encrypt:The sender will generate a ciphertext based on the receiver ID.
 (4)Decrypt:The receiver will use his private key to get the message digest.

+Test the code:
+I use gtest to test the code.
+I have write a Makefile for testing code.
+Before run the test, please comment the main function in the corresponding target file in order to make the test work.

 -------------------------------------------------------------------------------------
 Ran Zhao <ran.zhao@yale.edu>